jamespmccor/dsKeyValueStore/labs/lab4-shardedstore/README.md

 ### Hints
 - You should handle all communication between replicas in the same group through Paxos.
-Replicas should propose operations to the Paxos paxosLog, and they will all process them in the same order.
+Replicas should propose operations to the Paxos log, and they will all process them in the same order.
 This should include key-value operations and also any operations needed for reconfiguration.
-You should create your own sub-Interface of `Command` which all of your reconfiguration-specific operations inherit from so that you can easily propose these operations to the Paxos paxosLog.
+You should create your own sub-Interface of `Command` which all of your reconfiguration-specific operations inherit from so that you can easily propose these operations to the Paxos log.
 - The easiest way for a replica/group to send a message to a different group is by broadcasting the message to the entire group.
 - Your server should respond with an error message to a client operation on a